msg-CareerPaths/angular-training/chapters/600-modules-and-standalone.md

 >
 > As a final step, for better organization, move the `product.types` file from the root types folder to the `shared` module.
 >
-> Correct the imports in your application and test that it works without any errors in the browser console.
+> Correct the imports in your application and test that if everything works without errors in the browser console.

 ### Folder Structure